 Examples: Your nose is a part of your face, and your door is a part of your house (unless a rogue alpaca ripped it off or something).
 Ready for a tricky one?
 A part is a part of your hairstyle if you’re into combs.
 Ooh!

 For more conceptual and less physical examples, I am a part of the teaching community; I could walk into an education conference and feel belonging.
 Another example: My state, Massachusetts, is a part of the group of states known as New England — and we all try to convince New York that we’re cooler.

 Definition and Examples of “Apart”

 Got it?
-Good, because now we’re about to get wild.
+Good, because now we’re about to get wild in the world of apart vs. a part.
 When we smush the “a” and the “part” together and form the word “apart,” the meaning flips.
 Apart means SEPARATE from!
 This adverb (or sometimes adjective) indicates physical, emotional, or mental distance.
 This is a far cry from our friend “a part” who just wants to get together with others and be close and cozy!